We may earn income from links in this post. Please read this Disclosure for details.

 Clear Kayak Tours is a lovely relaxed way to experience the island and see some of the coral reef and tropical fish under the surface, without actually having to get wet (unless you want to).

-I took this tour with my mom while staying at the legendary Aruba Ocean Villas in Savaneta.
+I took this kayak excursion with my mom while staying at the legendary Aruba Ocean Villas in Savaneta.
 The Clear Kayak pickup from Mangel Halto is about a five-minute drive away from our favorite over-water bungalow hideout.
-The kayaks are big enough for two, and, because I’m a spoiled brat, one of the friendly guides did all the paddling while I kept my eyes glued to the clear bottom.
+The kayaks are big enough for two, and, because I’m a spoiled brat, one of the friendly guides did all the paddling while I kept my eyes glued to the clear bottom for marine life.

 Tours are typically 2 hours ($60 USD) but longer tours are also available.
 See Clear Kayak Aruba for more information, pricing and booking.

-Fishermen’s Huts beach is the windsurfing and kiteboarding Mecca of Aruba.
+For a high-adrenaline water sports excursion, head to Fishermen’s Huts beach, the windsurfing and kiteboarding Mecca of Aruba.
 The wind and water conditions are ideal for newbies near the shore and for real pros out further in the sea.
 Aruba Active Vacations offers four kite boarding lessons a day (2 hours each, 1 hour of instruction and 1 hour of practice).

 Keep in mind that if you’re new, this sport is not as easy as it looks.
 Like anything, it takes practice, and it might take around 5 private lessons for you to be able to get up in the air.
 If you’re new to all of this, and you’re looking for something fun but a little easier, you should start with windsurfing lessons, which are also available from the same location.